Registered Nurse (RN) Rehab

-On top of being a beautiful place to live, the cities in the “Old Dominion State” offer great travel nurse positions.
+On top of being a beautiful place to live, the cities in the Old Dominion state offer great travel nurse positions.
 Virginia also has an abundance of attractions to offer its visitors.

 If you’re more into the scenic route, you might venture out to:

-While you’re there, you might visit the Luray Valley Museum which explores the history of the Shenandoah Valley via a seven-acre 19th-century village, filled with both authentic and reproduction buildings and artifacts.
+While you’re there, you might visit the Luray Valley Museum, which explores the history of the Shenandoah Valley via a seven-acre 19th-century village filled with both authentic and reproduction buildings and artifacts.

 To top it all off, it’s a great place for a travel nurse.
 Check out our listings for travel nurse jobs in Virginia to see if this could be your next travel nursing destination.

-Instead of heading to Google to search “travel nurse Virginia Beach”, find your next assignment by creating a free profile on our website.
+Instead of heading to Google to search “travel nurse Virginia Beach,” find your next assignment by creating a free profile on our website.
 You’ll be able to see a list of available Virginia Beach travel nurse jobs.

-Finding a place to live as a travel nurse in Virginia (or anywhere for that matter) can feel daunting, but luckily, you don’t have to do it completely on your own.
+Finding a place to live as a travel nurse in Virginia — or anywhere for that matter — can feel daunting.
+But luckily, you don’t have to do it completely on your own.
 You can opt to: